PrestaShop/PrestaShopAutomationFramework/README.md

 ## Preparing your system

-Make sure your system is configured properly to use PrestaShop, i.e. that you can install PrestaShop without any error and prefereably with all the optional parameters (as indicated by the installer) in the green.
+Make sure your system is configured properly to use PrestaShop, i.e. that you can install PrestaShop without any error and preferably with all the optional parameters (as indicated by the installer) in the green.

 In particular, you will *need* the php cURL extension.